Skip to main content

 Frequently Asked Questions

-- Because the original walls were designed to manage moisture through evaporation, not block it.
+Because the original walls were designed to manage moisture through evaporation, not block it.
 Georgian walls are typically solid 9-inch or 14-inch brick with original lime plaster internally and lime mortar in the joints.
 The lime plaster absorbs moisture from inside the room and releases it through the masonry to the outside.
-Modern gypsum plaster is impermeable — it traps moisture in the wall, causing blistering, salt deposits, and damage to the original brickwork.
+Modern gypsum plaster is impermeable: it traps moisture in the wall, causing blistering, salt deposits, and damage to the original brickwork.
 We use lime-based plaster repairs (BS EN 459 Air Lime) and breathable mineral paint on the redecorated walls.
-The cost is similar to gypsum systems; the long-term performance is dramatically better.
+The long-term performance is dramatically better.

-- Because blocked or broken cast-iron guttering is one of the most common causes of penetrating damp on period properties.
+Because blocked or broken cast-iron guttering is one of the most common causes of penetrating damp on period properties.
 Camberwell Georgian and Victorian terraces typically have original cast-iron gutters and downpipes that are 100-150 years old.
 Blocked or broken sections cause water to track down the external wall behind the downpipe, soaking the brickwork.
-Fixing the gutter often solves the damp problem without any treatment to the walls themselves.
-Cost £400-£1,500 for cast-iron gutter repair or replacement, much cheaper than internal damp treatment that wouldn't address the actual cause.
+Fixing the gutter often solves the damp problem without any treatment to the walls themselves, and it addresses the actual cause rather than the symptom.

-- Yes, with the right approach.
+Yes, with the right approach.
 Listed Building Consent is required for internal layout changes during damp work and for any external treatment that affects the building's appearance.
-Internal solutions — chemical DPC injection, breathable lime-based tanking, improved ventilation — work within listed building constraints.
+Internal solutions, chemical DPC injection, breathable lime-based tanking, and improved ventilation, work within listed building constraints.
 We use heritage materials matched to the original (lime mortar, lime plaster, mineral paint) and apply for Listed Building Consent before work starts.
 Southwark Council has a dedicated conservation team that reviews these applications.

-- Three reasons.
+Three reasons.
 First, period property expertise: we understand breathing wall systems on Georgian and early Victorian properties and use lime-based materials to maintain them.
 Second, conservation area experience: we've handled Listed Building Consent applications for Camberwell properties and know what Southwark's conservation officers expect.
 Third, fixed-price contracts and a 20-year transferable DPC guarantee.
-We carry CHAS certification, Public Liability insurance to £5 million, and 57 verified Google reviews averaging 4.5/5.
+We carry CHAS certification and Public Liability insurance to £5 million.

 Get a Free Quote for Your Camberwell Damp Proofing